britton-jb/sentinel/ROADMAP.md

 change.

 ## Features
-- able to disable registerable module (includes registerable module extration)
 - lockable
+- Guardian plug wrapper to handle most cases?
+- Use with instead of nested conditional code

-- Trackable
+- Trackable?
 - unconfirmed access number of days

 - Enable username rather than email based accounts

 - Easy socket auth handling
-- Guardian plug wrapper to handle most cases?

 ## Cleanup
 - It should raise error at run/compile time if it can't find the